nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

             nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1136318>`_ for more
             details.
     :param int force_retry: The number of brute-force attempts to `resend()` a failed transmission.
 Default is 0.
-This parameter has no affect on transmissions if `arc` is ``0`` or if ``ask_no_ack`` parameter is set to `True`.
+This parameter has no affect on transmissions if `auto_ack` is disabled or if ``ask_no_ack`` parameter is set to `True`.
 Each re-attempt still takes advantage of `arc` & `ard` attributes.
 During multi-payload processing, this parameter is meant to slow down CircuitPython devices just enough for the Raspberry Pi to catch up (due to the Raspberry Pi's seemingly slower SPI speeds).
     :param bool send_only: This parameter only applies when the `ack` attribute is set to `True`.
 Pass this parameter as `True` if the RX FIFO is not to be manipulated.
 Many other libraries' behave as though this parameter is `True`